JanLubojacky/valgrind-docker/README.md

 docker build --tag valgrind .
 ```

-- enter the container shell, and mount the volume with your c code, the path to your homework should be a full path, the command below assumes that you are running this from this folder
+- enter the container shell, and mount the volume with your c code, now changes made in your editor will be reflected in the container, the path to your homework should be a full path, the command below assumes that you are running this from this folder
+- you can modify the path to point to the folder with your homeworks
 ```sh
 docker run -it -v "$(pwd)"/homework:/home valgrind
 ```